Abdo-salem9982/-/README.md

     ### What does this code do?
     * Write the values from **values.txt** in **values-totaled.txt** and calculate the sum of all values, then write the result in **values-totaled.txt**.

+___
+ *  ### Section Question
+    * Why might you display statements for the user indicating when processing starts and when output is complete?
+      * Ans : **if you want to let the user know where in the process the program is when a program takes a long time to run.**